github/docs/content/get-started/writing-on-github/working-with-advanced-formatting/attaching-files.md

 {% ifversion fpt or ghec %}

-{% note %}
+> [!NOTE]

-**Note:** For public repositories, uploaded files can be accessed without authentication.
+> For public repositories, uploaded files can be accessed without authentication.
 In the case of private and internal repositories, only people with access to the repository can view the uploaded files.

-{% endnote %}

 {% endif %}